 When every dollar is tracked through credit cards, debit cards, and other forms of technology, it’s difficult to launder money or avoid paying taxes on your income.
 Moving to a cashless society would instantly make fraud considerably more challenging to pull off.

 According to the National Bureau of Economic Research, the move from cash-based welfare payments to cashless EBT payments led to a “substantial drop in street crime as measured by either reports or arrests” over the last few decades.
-It’s easy to believe the same principle will apply when fewer people have cash in their wallets to steal.
+It’s easy to believe that the same principle will apply when fewer people have cash in their wallets to steal.

 Potential for Better Budgeting and Money Management